 I close the toilet lid (no one has broken or stolen it yet) and sit down to contemplate

 To pass the time I study my surroundings more carefully.
-The nice white room has not been finished off with great finesse: no straight lines, no true corners, sloppy putty and sealants, sloppy painting.
+The shiny white room has not been finished off with great finesse: no straight lines, no true corners, sloppy putty and sealants, sloppy painting.
 Well, so it goes.
 In Ghana these are mere details.
 From outside I hear the noises of the construction going on at the building next door.
 Jack hammering, pounding, sawing, music, yelling, and so forth.

 I consider the word bathroom, a euphemistic word Americans often use for a place like this.
 I think of all the different names I know: washroom, powder room, toilet, twalet, WC, the john, the loo, ladies room, lavatory, restroom.
 I have visited many types of facilities in my expat life.
 Even places like this one: